 The Acquisition stage usually begins with the formulation of a business plan which acts as a roadmap for the investors.
-Typically, a business plan includes steps to assess future market demand and evaluation of property improvement oppportunities.
-Further it also enables estimating return on investments and managing expenses.
+Typically, a business plan includes steps to assess future market demand and evaluation of property improvement opportunities.
+Further, it also enables estimating the return on investments and managing expenses.
 In addition to this, a plan establishes budgeting for asset acquisition and purchase price.
-Hence, it is safe to say that a business plan increases the value of a property and generates stable cash flow for the investors.
+Hence, it is safe to say that a business plan increases the value of a property and generates stable cash flow for investors.
 Generally, a business plan for a commercial real estate investment consists of the following elements:

-- Establishing realistic return on investment (ROI) goals: By studying net operating income (NOI), capitalization rate, internal rate of return and other financial metrics of the property, the investor should establish achievable ROI goals.
+- Establishing realistic return on investment (ROI) goals: By studying net operating income (NOI), capitalization rate, internal rate of return, and other financial metrics of the property, the investor should establish achievable ROI goals.

-- Developing a growth strategy: A growth strategy helps the investors in guiding their purchase and sale decisions.
+- Developing a growth strategy: A growth strategy helps investors in guiding their purchase and sale decisions.
 Further, it majorly helps in maximizing the gains and ROI on a property.

 This step includes hiring seasoned experts and executing a proper business plan to identify the potential of an asset.
 Moreover, the business plan helps in executing the need for property movements or management changes.
 Further, this step also analyzes how the upgrades will maximize risk-adjusted returns.

 - Hiring professionals: To be able to identify the asset’s value and future potential, it is crucial to hire an experienced team of experts.
-Their knowledge of the asset, local market competence and rapport with the tenants eases the evaluation process to a great extent.
+Their knowledge of the asset, local market competence, and rapport with the tenants eases the evaluation process to a great extent.
 By leveraging their professional networks and outbound marketing skills, one can identify the ideal opportunities that fit the specific investment criteria.

 - Market research: After identifying the high-opportunity properties, the next step is to conduct proper market research on each of the assets.
 These include inspection of the physical, environmental and ecological condition of the asset.
-Further, it also constructs the valuation model of the asset based on the analysis of historical operating costs, leases and property taxes.
-Lastly, market research also includes the legal due-diligence of a property.
+Further, it also constructs the valuation model of the asset based on the analysis of historical operating costs, leases, and property taxes.
+Lastly, market research also includes the legal due diligence of a property.

 - Physical due-diligence:

 A thorough examination of the physical condition of a commercial asset helps to better understand its future potential.
 It also helps in negotiating the sale price based on its condition and risk factor.
 There are generally three types of properties.
 Class A properties are generally new and high quality and represent the lowest risk.
-Class B properties are older than Class A properties and require some amount of maintenance.
+Class B properties are older than Class A properties and require some maintenance.
 They are slightly more at risk and hence available at lower prices.
 Lastly, Class C properties are often 20+ years old, with the need for heavy maintenance.
 Hence they retail for much lower rates than their other counterparts and are the riskiest assets.

 - Environmental Due-diligence:

-This involves the assessment of past, and potential environmental liabilities and obligations associated with the property.
-This includes the assessment of risks of soil or groundwater contamination, presence of hazardous building materials, risk of hazardous soil vapours etc. Further, environmental due diligence ensures the compliance of the property with environmental regulations.
+This involves the assessment of past and potential environmental liabilities and obligations associated with the property.
+This includes the assessment of risks of soil or groundwater contamination, presence of hazardous building materials, risk of hazardous soil vapors, etc. Further, environmental due diligence ensures the compliance of the property with environmental regulations.
 This is done for uncovering any costly non-complying conditions that will limit the potential of the property in the future.

 - Financial due-diligence:

-To mitigate future financial risks, financial due-diligence is crucial before any real estate transaction.
+To mitigate future financial risks, financial due diligence is crucial before any real estate transaction.
 Financial audits allow an investor to determine a property’s cash flow.
 Further, it also ensures that the income and expenses match the seller’s representations.
-FInancial due-diligence includes:
+Financial due diligence includes:

-- Lease audit: The legal team compares actual hard-copy leases to the rent-roll to measure accuracy.
+- Lease audit: The legal team compares actual hard-copy leases to the rent roll to measure accuracy.

 - Contract audits: This file audit reviews existing service contracts.
-This includes agreements with internet and cable providers, landscaping/snow removal services, office equipment services/technicians and third-party maintenance providers.
+This includes agreements with internet and cable providers, landscaping/snow removal services, office equipment services/technicians, and third-party maintenance providers.

 - Market analysis: This audit helps to estimate future rents.
 This is done by evaluating similar property locations, amenities, and other variables.
 Moreover, it helps in estimating the property’s value after its upgradation.